 Cooling Channels: Cooling channels are guiding the cooling medium throughout the mold.
 These channels ensure uniform cooling, preventing product defects and ensuring a faster cycle time.

 Coolant: The most commonly used cooling mediums are water and air.
-Water is preferred for its excellent heat conductivity, which ensures prompt cooling and faster injection molding cycles.
+Water is preferred for its excellent heat conductivity, which ensures prompt cooling and faster injection moulding cycles.
 Air cooling is simpler and requires less maintenance.

 Heat Exchangers and Injection Molding Chillers: Heat exchangers and chillers are important for maintaining consistent mold temperatures and preventing overheating.